For over a decade our work has supported thousands of people and hundreds of projects, here are some of them:

 Tiwale – We helped establish Tiwale’s photography workshops with donations of cameras, providing access to beginner photography lessons for children aged 10-15 years in the Namibian refugee settlements.
 The children have developed a passion for photography and are using their new skills to find their voices and discover new ways of telling their stories.

-VII Academy – We provided free portfolio reviews for the organisation, and photographic equipment for Ukrainian photographers taking part in their Dispatches in Exile projects.
+VII Academy – We provided free advice and portfolio reviews for the organisation, and photographic equipment for Ukrainian photographers taking part in their Dispatches in Exile projects.